patrickfav/density-converter/README.md

 ### pngcrush

 Pngcrush is a brute force png compression tool.
 This may be already in your build chain (Android does this automatically), but may be useful if not.
-Will run pngcrush over the all convertered *.png files.
+Will run pngcrush over the all converted *.png files.
 See code or output for specific used options.

 The converter tool requires `pngcrush` to be in PATH.
 Minimal required version is 1.7.22; currently tested with v1.7.87 & 1.8.0.
 [More info on the pngcrush wesbite](http://pmt.sourceforge.net/pngcrush/)